vision4robotics/DCFTracking4UAV/tracker_set/readme.md

 This fold contains totally 20 famous DCF-based trackers, namely ARCF, AutoTrack, BACF, CN, CSR-DCF, DCF, DSST, ECO-HC, fDSST, KCC, KCF, LCT, MCCT-H, SAMF, SAMF_CA, SRDCF, SRDCFdecon, Staple, Staple_CA, STRCF.

+For the **deep trackers'** offficial code used in our experiment, please refer to: https://drive.google.com/drive/folders/1MYdTp95lAGzxETjKVeLhuiC_dhfn6Vmc

 They are all from the official code library given by the authors, we have just modified the interface files for convenient running on the benchmarks.

 ## Acknwoledgements